Going to à Hong-Kong 香港: Formalities and administrative steps

 Electronics: chargers, portable battery, headphones and an adapter for G-type plugs.

-Clothing: it's hot and humid most of the year, so pack light clothing (linen, cotton or sportswear), a k-way and an umbrella for rain, and one or two sweaters for indoors (it's polar-cold in restaurants, malls and subways due to the air-conditioning...).
-For a stay between December and February, bring sweaters, pants and a jacket (the temperature can drop to 15°C, but with the high humidity, it can feel like 5°C).
-Dress for the evening.
+Clothing: it's hot and humid most of the year, so pack light clothing (linen, cotton or sportswear), a k-way and umbrella for the rain, and one or two sweaters for indoors (it's polar-cold in restaurants, malls and the metro because of the air-conditioning...).
+For a stay between December and February, bring sweaters, pants and a jacket (temperatures can drop to 15°C, but with high humidity, it can feel like 5°C).
+Dress appropriately for the evening.

 Footwear: sne akers for the city, hiking boots, beach and indoor sandals.